 24/7 Client acquisition

-- Visitors should leave the website satisfied about the information they obtained;
+- Visitors should leave the website satisfied with the information they obtained;

 - Visitors should be able to leave their contact information like an email.